enp1s0/shmpi/README.md

 # Small Host MPI

-This is a library for small host heterogeneous environment.
+This is a framework for small host heterogeneous environment.

 ## Requirements
 - MPI (We tests with Open MPI)